Atluzka/discord-logs-bot/README.md

 * Message Deleted
 * Message Edited

-Going to add more events here.
+Going to add more events in the future.
 Wasn't sure what to add since you can see a lot of them in the audit log anyway.

 ## Requirements